alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-05.md

 **Grid Cell**

 A grid cell is a rectangular area that maps across any number of rows and columns.
 It has to be a rectangle!
 The edges must stop at the borders defined by the rows and columns.
-Notice that a cell doesn't fall into the gap between rows and columns!

 ![Cells](./images/04-cells.png)

-Generally speaking, you can ignore the height of rows since the row height will be set by the height of the content, though sometimes you will set this.
+Generally speaking, _you can ignore the height of rows since the row height will be set by the height of the content_, though sometimes you will set this.

 ### Making a Grid with CSS